sourceduty/ChatGPT/README.md

 > "*I bought a copy of ChatGPT for Dummies because I thought it was fucking hilarious.*"

+> "*I'm not overwhelmed by this repo or GitHub account, and I will continue to add more custom GPTs to this repo in the future.*"

 <br>
 </details>
 <details><summary>Concept GPTs</summary>